Sports Coach Logo Sports Coach Training Principles Fitness Components

 • contusions and abrasions.

-Dislocations are fairly easy to identify if you've had experience with them.
+Dislocations are relatively easy to identify if you've had experience with them.
 Contusions and abrasions can be seen with the naked eye.
-Things like head injuries, knee injuries, and muscle sprains are not so easily identified.
-They often require examination by a medical professional.

 Recommending the PRICE Protocol